Ben-Scr/UnitConverter/README.md

 # Converter
-A C# library for converting values
+A C# Library for converting units using enums

 ## How to use
 ```csharp